TABLE OF CONTENTS

-According to Section 75(1) of the Family Act, in determining the amount of maintenance the court takes into account the legitimate needs of the beneficiary, as well as the abilities, opportunities and financial situation of the debtor.
-The court also considers the abilities, opportunities and financial situation of the debtor in cases where, for no material reason, the debtor quits decent employment or a good job, or relinquishes a steady source of income; it also takes into account any unreasonable financial risks taken by the debtor.
+According to Section 75(1) of the Family Act, in determining the amount of maintenance the court takes into account the legitimate needs of the beneficiary, as well as the abilities, opportunities and financial situation of the party liable.
+The court also considers the abilities, opportunities and financial situation of the party liable in cases where, for no material reason, the party liable quits decent employment or a good job, or relinquishes a steady source of income; it also takes into account any unreasonable financial risks taken by the party liable.

 As to parent-child maintenance, both parents must contribute to the maintenance of their children according to their abilities, opportunities and financial situation.
 A child has the right to share a parent’s living standard.
 In determining the amount of maintenance allowances to be paid, the court takes into account which parent personally takes care of the child and to what extent.
 Where parents share custody of a minor child, the court also takes into account the time of residence with each parent in determining the amount of maintenance allowances or, alternatively, the court may rule that as long as the child is in alternating residence with both parents no maintenance is to be granted.

 Under Section 78 of the Family Act, arrangements and court orders in respect of maintenance claims may be revised if circumstances change.
-Apart from the maintenance allowance for a minor child (cf. Section 163(2) of the Code of Civil Procedure) maintenance orders may only be altered or cancelled upon a motion.
+Apart from the maintenance allowance for a minor child (cf. Section 121 of the Code of Non-contentious Civil Procedure), maintenance orders may only be altered or cancelled upon an application.
 If a maintenance allowance for a minor child is cancelled or reduced retroactively for a certain past period, any allowance spent is not refunded.
 When circumstances change, the cost of living is always taken into account.

 9 How and to whom will the maintenance be paid?

-Maintenance is generally paid by the liable party (debtor) to the beneficiary (creditor).
+Maintenance is generally paid by the party liable (debtor) to the party entitled (creditor).

 According to Section 76 of the Family Act, maintenance allowances are to be paid in regular, recurrent amounts due a month in advance.
-Mutual claims may only be set off against maintenance claims by agreement.
-Claims involving maintenance allowances for minor children cannot be set off.
-If the debtor is late in the payment of a court-ordered maintenance allowance, the beneficiary is entitled to seek payment of late charges on the overdue amount under civil law provisions.
+Mutual claims may only be offset against maintenance claims by agreement.
+Claims involving maintenance allowances for minor children cannot be offset.
+If the party liable is late in the payment of a court-ordered maintenance allowance, the beneficiary is entitled to seek payment of late charges on the overdue amount under civil law provisions.
 Any payment made towards maintenance is first allocated to the principal amount and then, once the principal amount is covered in full, it is allocated to the late charges.